#1 Home Improvement Retailer

 Plant Hardiness Zones Explained

-For example, you could plant bell pepper seedlings outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
+For example, you could transplant bell peppers outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
 You'll have good results with plants that have your zone number or less.
-In other words, a Zone 8 garden can support plants listed as Zones 1–8.
+In other words, a Zone 9 garden can support plants listed as Zones 1–9.
 The timeframe to direct sow outdoors in your garden is often around a month later than the indoor start date.
 Be sure to read your seed packet for details.
-If you start them a little later than recommended, it's not ideal, but it should even out as time passes.
+If you start seeds a little later than recommended, it's not ideal, but it should even out as time passes.

 Gardening in Your Growing Zone

 Growing season begins early and ends late in this part of the country.
-A wide variety of plants, flowers, and vegetables thrive in Florida and southern Georgia.
-If you've got good soil drainage, you can even grow citrus trees.
-You'll have excellent results with peppers of all heat levels and colors, including bell peppers, jalapeños, and more.
-Cucumbers, zucchini, squash, and pumpkins, which are direct sow only, will flourish.
+A wide variety of flowers, plants, and vegetables thrive in Florida and southern Georgia.
+You can even grow citrus trees for fresh fruit when you plant somewhere with good soil drainage.
+You'll have excellent results with peppers of all colors and heat levels, including jalapeños, bell peppers, and more.
+Zucchini, cucumbers, squash, and pumpkins, which are direct sow only, will flourish.
 Tomato plants will yield thriving leaves and fruit, as they're tropical in origin and love the heat.

 Plant Seeds Outside With Direct Sow

-Your seeds might get washed away or struggle to grow, or insects or critters might eat the sprouts.
-But if you're really fortunate, you might get a strong sprout from each place you sowed seeds, perfectly spaced and ready to grow all spring.
+Your seeds might struggle to grow or get washed away, or animals or bugs might eat the sprouts.
+But if you're really lucky, you might get strong sprouts, perfectly spaced and ready to grow all spring.
 The reality of your sown seeds will usually be somewhere in between, and spreading out tiny sprouts throughout the soil isn't so bad.
-You know those sprouts are primed to survive, although there are no guarantees in the long term.
+You know those sprouts are primed to survive, although there are no guarantees.

 Start Seeds Indoors